 Employers who use the facilities and services of the law school for interviewing and other placement functions agree to observe the principles of equal opportunity stated below.

-Loyola University Chicago School of Law provides equality of opportunity in legal education for all persons, including faculty and employees, with respect to hiring, continuation, promotion and tenure, applicants for admission, enrolled students, and graduates, without discrimination or segregation on the grounds of race, color, religion, national origin, sex/gender, age, handicap or disability, sexual orientation or gender identity.
+Loyola University Chicago School of Law provides equality of opportunity in legal education for all persons, including faculty and employees, with respect to hiring, continuation, promotion and tenure, applicants for admission, enrolled students, and graduates, and does not discriminate on the basis of race, color, ethnicity, religion, national origin, gender, gender identity or expression, sexual orientation, age, disability, military status, sex, age, ethnic origin, ancestry, marital status, parental status, veteran status, or any other characteristic protected by applicable law.
 In addition, Loyola provides its students and graduates with equal opportunity to obtain employment without discrimination or segregation on the above-stated grounds.
 Facilities and services of the Career Services Office of Loyola University Chicago School of Law are available only to employers whose employment practices are consistent with this policy and are similarly non-discriminatory.

 We encourage all employers who have a demonstrated commitment to diversity and pluralism to use our services.